nanocurrency/nano-docs/docs/snippets/hardware-recommendations.md

 * 4GB RAM
 * Quad-Core CPU
-* 250 MB/s bandwidth (2TB of available monthly bandwidth)
+* 200 Mbps bandwidth (2TB or more of available monthly bandwidth)
 * SSD-based hard drive with 80GB+ of free space

 #### Representative Node